-- Client requests should be idempotent multiple calls should lead to the "same" response. - Server responses are "idempotent", but only in terms of the meaning of information and not necessarily the content. - Think of a URL that always returns the current time...
+- Client requests should be idempotent multiple requests should lead to the "same" response. - Should be able to retry if transmission fails. - "Idempotent" refers meaning of information and not necessarily the content. - Ex.
+Endpoint that returns the current time.

 PUT and POST